lymslive/dbext/readme.md

 `pack/` is arbitrary, so git clone to `pack/vim-scripts/opt` or `pack/dfishburn/opt` are also ok.
 But the second level name is matters.
-If clone to `pack/*/start` directory, the plugin will automatically load when vim is starting, and ne need `:packadd dbext` any more.
-It depends on users' taste, but I think many large plugin is not needed in each vim session, and prefer to `opt/`. (see `:help packadd`)
+If clone to `pack/*/start` directory, the plugin will automatically load when vim is starting, and no need `:packadd dbext` any more.
+It depends on users' taste, but I think many large plugin is not needed in every vim session, and prefer to `opt/`. (see `:help packadd`)

 ### Advanced plugin manager install